These investing board games for kids are a perfectly fun way to teach your kids, teens, and students about investing.

 Big investing concepts to introduce younger kids to!

 The more accurate their budgets are, the more budget bonuses they earn.
-And the player with the highest net worth (which includes stocks, savings bonds, home purchase, etc.), wins.
+And the player with the highest net worth (which includes stocks, savings bonds, home purchases, etc.), wins.

-It’s a good game for introducing the stock market for 5th graders.
+It’s a good game for introducing the stock market to 5th graders.

 6. Mystic Market